goldbergyoni/nodebestpractices/sections/production/logrouting.md

 ### One Paragraph Explainer

-“Log routing” as defined here refers to picking up and pushing logs to a some other location than your application or application process.
-This is something that should not be handled by the application itself, but by infrastructure instead due to: 1) separation of concerns and 2) [12-Factor best practices for modern applications](https://12factor.net/logs).
+Application code should not handle log routing, but instead just use the `console` module to write to `stdout/stderr`.“Log routing” means picking up and pushing logs to a some other location than your application or application process, for example, writing the logs to a file, database, etc. The reason for this is mostly two-fold: 1) separation of concerns and 2) [12-Factor best practices for modern applications](https://12factor.net/logs).

 We often think of "separation of conerns" in terms of pieces of code between services and between services themselves, but this applies to the more “infrastructural” components as well.
-Your application code should not handle something that should be handled by infrastructure.
+Your application code should not handle something that should be handled by infrastructure/the execution environment (most often these days, containers).
 What happens if you define the log locations in your application, but later you need to change that location?
 That results in a code change and deployment.
 Also, when working with container-based/cloud-based platforms, containers can spin up and shut down when scaling to performance demands, so we can't be sure where a logfile will end up.
 The execution environment (container) should decide where the log files get routed to instead.
 The application should just log what it needs to to `stdout` / `stderr`, and the execution environment should be configured to pick up the log stream from there and route it to where it needs to go.

+Benefits:
 - keeping the log routing responsibility out of your application code:
     - keeps the code cleaner
     - makes log routing locations easier to change without deployments
 - scaling applications/containers means it’s harder to have control over logfiles
 - scaling applications also means they’re more ephemeral, meaning logfiles might not be there depending on the state of the container
-- writing to, say a file or database, over stdout/stderr ties you down to those log targets, takes away your flexibility to pipe the output of stdout/stderr to whatever targets you want, and change this on the fly
+- writing to, say a file or database, over stdout/stderr ties you down to those log targets, takes away your flexibility to pipe the output of stdout/stderr to whatever targets you want, and change this at the infrastructure or container level

 <br/><br/>